Heerozh/LuaAsio/README.md

 # LuaAsio

 Simple transparent non-blocking, high concurrency I/O for Luajit.
+Only 500+ lines.

 There are no callbacks, Asynchronous happens when you perform a non-blocking operation.